process-street/encase.js/README.md

 // = ['camel', 'Case']
 ```

-Encase also provides a lower level `convert` function for making arbitrary conversions.
+In addition to `separate`, Encase provides a `convert` function for making arbitrary conversions to any case:

 The arguments are: